moonycoin/moony/docs/complete-documentation.md

----
-title: Moony Documentation
-description: Comprehensive guide to Moony's tokenomics, use cases, and resources
----

 ::: warning
 [View Important Disclaimer](#disclaimer)
 :::

-# Moony Documentation
+# Moony (MNY): A Digital Public Good

 Moony is a decentralized digital asset deployed as a fixed-supply token on the Solana blockchain.
-It is designed to facilitate permissionless payments without intermediaries.
-All issuance is governed by an immutable smart contract that eliminates discretionary control and enables open participation in internet capital markets.
+It enables permissionless payments without intermediaries.
+All distribution is enforced by an immutable smart contract, ensuring fair distribution, eliminating discretionary control, and supporting open participation in internet capital markets.

 ::: tip 🚀 Smart Contract Addresses